Challenge Overview

 Organizers

-Organizers of this Chinese Medical Instructional Video Question Answering Challenge
+Organizers of this M4 Instructional Video Question Answering Challenge

 Shoujun Zhou